karen19803/financial-forecasting-api/Readme.md

 This endpoint:

--Reloads historical data
+- Reloads historical data
--Retrains all Prophet models in batch
+- Retrains all Prophet models in batch
--Updates saved models and in-memory instances
+- Updates saved models and in-memory instances
--Does not require restarting the API service
+- Does not require restarting the API service

 ---